elastisys/compliantkubernetes/docs/user-guide/additional-services/argocd.md

     - Apps-of-Apps will currently be regarded as a preview feature and, as such, we reserve the right to disable it if it interferes with our OPS policies/practices – should that unfortunate event happen, it will be in dialogue with the customer.

-ArgoCD cannot create [HNC](https://github.com/kubernetes-sigs/hierarchical-namespaces) namespaces and deploy services into them.
+Argo CD cannot create [HNC](https://github.com/kubernetes-sigs/hierarchical-namespaces) namespaces and deploy services into them.
 This means that as an Application Developer you cannot template the namespace as a value in a manifest.
 As an Application Developer you need to create subnamespaces manually and deploy applications into it.
 Read more about the decision [here](../../adr/0042-argocd-dynamic-hnc-namespaces.md).

+## Known Issues

+- With Argo CD CLI access granted, an issue authenticating via Dex can occur and you will see an error message of

+  > failed to get token: oauth2: "invalid_client” “Invalid client credentials."

+  This is a known issue in Argo CD and the progress for it can be tracked [here](https://github.com/argoproj/argo-cd/issues/17088).
+Sometimes, when encountering this login issue, opening a new tab and re-trying the login process after entering the Argo CD homepage URL can resolve the problem.

 ## Further Reading